Eton College: Reputation

 Eton has been described as the most famous public school in the world, and has been referred to as "the chief nurse of England's statesmen".
-Eton has educated generations of British and foreign aristocracy, and for the first time, members of the British royal family in direct line of succession: the Prince of Wales and his brother the Duke of Sussex, in contrast to the royal tradition of male education at either naval college or Gordonstoun, or by tutors.
+Eton has educated generations of British and foreign aristocracy.
+William, Prince of Wales, his son Prince George of Wales and brother Prince Harry, Duke of Sussex, have been educated at Eton, in contrast to the royal tradition of male education at either naval college or Gordonstoun, or by tutors.

+Eton charges up to £65,673 per year (£21,891 per term, with three terms per academic year, for 2026/27).
+It was the sixth most expensive Headmasters' and Headmistresses' Conference boarding school in the UK in 2013–14.

 The Good Schools Guide called the school "the number one boys' public school", adding that "The teaching and facilities are second to none."
 The school is a member of the G30 Schools Group.
 Eton today is a larger school than it has been for much of its history.
 In 1678, there were 207 boys.
 In the late 18th century, there were about 300, while today, the total has risen to over 1,300.

 The school is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.
 In September 2025 Eton was shortlisted for the 2026 'Tatler Schools Guide', along with Caterham, Brighton, Canford and Gresham's, as one of the five best public schools in the country.